pojome/pojo-digital-donations/readme.txt

 * New: Added ability to export file download history by date
 * New: Added category filtering to Downloads > Reports > Downloads
 * New: Added option to disable admin sales notices
-* Tweaked: Better options to disable the price in the [purchase_link] short code
+* Tweaked: Better options to disable the price in the [donate_link] short code
 * Tweaked: Improved the checkout error fields
 * Fix: Issue with purchase receipt CSS
 * Fix: SQL error with comments_clauses